PranitRout07/trivy/docs/tutorials/kubernetes/kyverno.md

 kubectl apply -f vuln-attestation.yaml
 ```

-To ensure that the policy worked, we can deploye an example deployment file with our container image:
+To ensure that the policy worked, we can deploy an example deployment file with our container image:

 deployment.yaml
 ```